The Collaborative Degree Program

 When will I study on campus at The CIA?

 Both culinary and baking students start their studies at The CIA at the beginning of January, during Cornell’s winter intercession.
 Culinary students complete their degree requirements by early August, two full semesters at The CIA.
 Bakers will complete return to Cornell at the same time as the culinary students but will return to the CIA for their third and final semester in Fall following their Cornell graduation.
 Both sets of students will miss the spring semester at Cornell.

 Do I need to take special classes to qualify?

 When you apply to the program, you are applying to be accepted as a student at the CIA.
 Therefore, as a student at the CIA, you will be responsible for the CIA fees and tuition expenses for the time you are studying there.
 If you need financial assistance, you will also apply directly to the CIA for financial aid.
 During the semester you are away from Cornell, you will not incur Cornell tuition.
-Specific program costs can be found in the collaborative degree program brochure.
+Culinary students spend two full semesters at The CIA, bakers spend three full semesters.

 I am a senior, can I participate after graduation?

 Special conditions apply to seniors applying to the program.
-Seniors are still required to take the required SHA electives.
-They will begin the first three week class in May the year prior to their graduation.
-CIA classes begin immediately after Memorial Day, so SHA graduates will not have any break before entering the program.
-In addition, once a student has reached the number of required credits for their BS degree, they are no longer eligible for certain state and federal financial aid.
+Seniors are still required to take the necessary SHA electives.
+Since the Collaborative Degree Program is only offered January to August, May graduates will have a break before entering The CIA.
+In addition, once a student has reached the number of required credits for their bachelors degree, they are no longer eligible for certain state and federal financial aid.

-I am missing a whole semester at Cornell.
-Do I get any credits towards my BS degree from the CIA?
+What are the requirements for this program?
+Do I earn any credits towards my Cornell BS degree from the CIA?